 Xavier Rathan-Mayes has begun to emerge as one of the top shooting guards in the country for 2013, with a host of offers from some of the top programs around the country.

 Rathan-Mayes played for Huntington Prep in West Virginia this season, after first playing for Christian Faith in North Carolina, and his family lives in Toronto.
-Given that he's bounced around a bit during his high school career, moving again would not be a hardship for him.
+Given that he's bounced around a bit during his high school career, moving again for college would not be a hardship for him.

 "It's not a big deal to be away from home for me," Rathan-Mayes said.
 "I've been away from home for so long that it's not going to be a big deal.
 That won't be a factor in me making my decision."